J. C. Martin (baseball): Chicago White Sox

-Martin caught Joe Horlen's no-hitter on September 10 of that 1967 season.

 New York Mets

-In 1969 Martin, as one of two backup catchers to Jerry Grote (the other was Duffy Dyer), played on a Mets team that shockingly won the National League East title (both leagues now had two divisions after expanding from 10 teams to 12) after trailing the Chicago Cubs by as many as 10 games in August.
+In 1969 Martin, as one of two backup catchers to Jerry Grote, (the other being Duffy Dyer), played on a Mets team which shockingly won the National League East title (both leagues now had two divisions after expanding from 10 teams to 12) after trailing the Chicago Cubs by as many as 10 games in August.
 In Game One of the first-ever NLCS, which the Mets swept over the Atlanta Braves, Martin, pinch-hitting for Tom Seaver, drove in Weis and Ed Kranepool with a base-hit off Phil Niekro during a five-run eighth inning, the Mets winning the game 9–5.
 The Mets went on to win the World Series in equally surprising fashion, in five games over the heavily favored Baltimore Orioles.

-In Game Four of that Series, his Mets leading two games to one, Martin was involved in a controversial play.
+In Game Four of that Series, with his Mets leading two games to one, Martin was involved in a most controversial play.
 With the game tied 1–1 in the bottom of the 10th and pinch-runner Rod Gaspar on second, Martin, again pinch-hitting for Seaver, bunted to the mound and, while running to first, was hit on the arm by Pete Richert’s errant throw, the error allowing Gaspar to score the winning run.
-Replays later showed that Martin had been running inside the baseline, which could have resulted in him being called out for interference.
+The Orioles protested, claiming Martin was running too far inside the baseline, however the umpires disagreed.
+Replays later showed Martin had been running inside the baseline, which could have resulted in him being called out for interference.
 The umpires said they did not make the call, however, because they felt Martin did not intentionally interfere with the play.
-As a result of this play, the running lane that extends from halfway down the first-base line to the bag was added to all major league fields.
-A runner can be running in this lane and be hit by a thrown ball and not be called for interference.
+As a result of this play, the running lane which extends from halfway down the first-base line to the bag was added to all major league fields, where a runner can be running in this lane and be hit by a thrown ball and not be called out for interference.

 Chicago Cubs

 Martin was traded to the Chicago Cubs on March 29, 1970, for catcher Randy Bobb.
+He played in his final major league game on August 12, 1972 at the age of 35.
 After being released by the Cubs during spring training of 1973, Martin served on their coaching staff in 1974.
 He was also a White Sox broadcaster alongside Harry Caray on WSNS television in 1975.

-In his career Martin batted .222 with 32 home runs and 230 RBIs in 908 games played.
+Career statistics

+In a fourteen-year major league career, Martin played in 908 games, accumulating 487 hits in 2,189 at bats for a .222 career batting average along with 32 home runs, 230 runs batted in and a .291 on-base percentage.
+Over his career, he committed only 45 errors in 3,447 chances for a career .987 fielding percentage.